Angela Carter gives me my come-uppance

 • She married a guy 15 years younger.
 My wife did the same -- although the current French president has us all beat.

-In short, at the end of the book, I really wanted Angela Carter to be my friend.
-I'm never going to have any affection for her writing, but I think much better of it than I did before I finished Gordon's fantastic biography.
+• In short, at the end of the book, I really wanted Angela Carter to be my friend.
+I'm never going to have any great affection for her fiction, but I think much better of it than before finishing Gordon's fantastic biography.

 Gordon, Edmund.
 The Invention of Angela Carter: A Biography.
 Oxford: Oxford UP, 2016.
 Print.